Looking for the best screenplay competitions to enter that offer real value and opportunities?

 Feedback: Optional for an extra fee.

 Entering the Final Draft Big Break Screenwriting Contest can be a great career move for any aspiring screenwriter.
-It gives you access to industry-leading judges, top consultants, and alumni winners, as well as top prizes and incredible visibility.
+It gives you access to industry-leading judges, top consultants, alumni winners, top prizes, and incredible visibility.

-The competition is open to talented writers around the world and also provides personalized feedback from experienced assessors for an extra fee.
+The competition is open to talented writers worldwide and provides personalized feedback from experienced assessors for an extra fee.
 This means that even if you don’t win, your screenplay still has the chance of being seen by industry professionals and may open up more opportunities for you.

 Though Final Draft Big Break is a highly competitive script contest, the combination of cash and other prizes, along with the trip to Hollywood to network with writers and other professionals, makes it worth the entry fee.